 But, they’re also much more down there and they’re saying things, they’re challenging you all the time such as, ‘well, why aren’t you standing for election?
 For Christ’s sake, explain why?’
 That’s good for people.
 It’s no longer theory, it’s actual, you’re being challenged, and it’s really good.

-Can anarchist organising principles work at large scales?
+Can anarchist organising principles help left politics in Ireland work at large scales?